TEAMAI4SG/4_Creating_ConversationalFlow/README.md

 ---

-Steps:
+## 🔽 Steps:

-Review lecture to get a better understanding of intents Review lecture to get an idea of how to create your own dialog For this conversational flow in Step 4 to work, you should have a solid understanding of special conditions (specifically using "true"), defining what the chatbot should do next, and conditional responses (if statements).
+1. Review lecture to get a better understanding of **intents**

+2. Review lecture to get an idea of how to create your own dialog

+3. For this conversational flow in **Step 4** to work, you should have a solid understanding of special conditions (specifically using "true"), defining what the chatbot should do next, and conditional responses (if statements).
 These concepts can be found in the "Creating a dialogue" document. !!Please read the mentioned sections in the document before getting started!!

-After reading the IBM documentation, you will create your own chatbot interviewer.
+4. After reading the IBM documentation, you will create your own chatbot interviewer.
 Please create your own assistant with the following questions in order:
-What's your favorite movie genre (e.g.,action, comedy, or sci-fi)?
+1) What's your favorite movie genre (e.g.,action, comedy, or sci-fi)
-Normally, where do you watch movies?
+2) Normally, where do you watch movies?
-Where do you find out about new movies coming out?
+3) Where do you find out about new movies coming out?
-Have you heard of the new movie "Avengers: End Game"?
+4) Have you heard of the new movie "Avengers: End Game"?
-If the answer is positive (yes), ask: “What do you know about it?”
+   - If the answer is positive (yes), ask: “What do you know about it?”
-If the answer is negative (no), ask “Which new movie are you looking forward to seeing?”
+   - If the answer is negative (no), ask “Which new movie are you looking forward to seeing?”

-After each question, please add a general acknowledgment message before moving onto the next question:
+5. After each question, please add a general acknowledgment message before moving onto the next question:
 For example, the statement highlighted in blue is a general acknowledgement message:
 Chatbot: Could you introduce yourself in 2-3 sentences, especially your top talents?
 User: I’m a student at San Jose State University and am currently studying management information systems.
 I’m really interested in learning more about AI.